Network Theory and Dynamic Systems[go to overview]

 This course will cover a variety of interesting topics on network theory and dynamic systems.
 The student should become enabled to understand the structure and the dynamics of network models and how to apply them to structures of artefacts and human behaviors in the World Wide Web.

-This course is offered as an online course in OLAT (Course not yet available).
+This course is offered as an online course in OLAT (course is non-public, students registered in KLIPS for the course will be added manually).
 New lectures (slides and screencasts) and assignments are published every week (Thurdays morning).
 Please register for the course in OLAT in order to receive notifications of new material.

 Please acknowledge the following rules to obtain the credits for this course: